flatironinstitute/stan-playground/README.md

 ## For developers

-The source code for the frontend is in [this monorepo](https://github.com/magland/fi-sci/tree/main/apps/stan-playground).
+The source code for the frontend is in the gui folder.
+See the readme there.

-The source code for the server that does the compilation is in [docker](docker).
+The source code for the dockerized server is in the docker folder.

 ## Notes